Royal Netherlands Institute for Sea Research

 Requirements

-We are looking for a student with good ecological knowledge of the Wadden sea and its species, basic knowledge in R is needed as further analysis and plots will be done using R. Good organization skills are required as the student will deal with extensive and multiple datasets and data sources.
-There is the opportunity to be part of the writing and publishing process of the manuscript.
+We are looking for a student with good ecological knowledge of the Wadden Sea and its species, basic knowledge in R is needed as further analysis and plots will be done using R. There is the opportunity to be part of the writing and publishing process of manuscripts.

-Starting date is flexible but not later than September 16.
-You will be based in the Department of Coastal Systems at NIOZ on the island of Texel.
+Starting date is flexible, and the student will be based in the Department of Coastal Systems at NIOZ on the island of Texel.

 Contact